drkrssll/drkrssll/README.md

 ---

-I'm a passionate full-stack developer with in cyber security.
+I'm a passionate developer with who started out in cyber security.
 Rust frameworks are my life, but Next.js will do...
 TypeScript just makes more sense.

 - 🚀 Currently working on **[My Link Hub](https://github.com/drkrssll/link-hub)**
-- 🌱 Always learning more about **JavaScript Frameworks and Frontend Rust Franeworks**
+- 📚 Always learning more about **JavaScript Frameworks and Frontend Rust Frameworks**
 - ❤️ In love with **Rust, TypeScript, Next.js, and anything tech-related**
+- 👾 Started out learning cyber security via **HackTheBox and TryHackMe**
 ---

 ### 🛠️ Languages and Tools